pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-74/index.md

 # for additional details, and please remove these comments before submitting for review.
 ---

 Our first release notes since the frenzy of [releases for PulumiUP](/blog/pulumi-universal-iac)!
-Learn about what we have been up to in the rest of May and in June!
+The latest Pulumi updates also include our providers updates, compression of filestate backends, adding --stack to `pulumi about`, adding local policy packs to Automation API and much more!
+Learn about what's new.

  <!--more-->
 - Cloud Providers and Packages